Examining the Kansas City Chiefs' roster:

 Dwayne Bowe is suspended for the season's first game, so I've left him off this list.
-I might have had the Chiefs keep only five wide receivers for the first game, but Hemingway left Sunday night's game with an injury so I'm also keeping Hammond just in case
+The Chiefs might keep only five receivers for the opener against Tennessee.
+If so, Hammond could be the one who goes.

 TIGHT END (3)